rsheeter/rsheeter.github.io/font101/index.md

 </html>
 ```

 Load by requesting http://localhost:8080/demo.html in your browser.
 You should see text in Lobster and Lato.
-If you look in browser dev tools you should see the font downloads in ttf format.
+If you look in browser dev tools (in Chrome: right-click, inspect, choose the Network tab) you should see the font downloads in ttf format.

 Congratulations, you have implemented your own version of Google Fonts!